Short-term study visa

-You can apply for a Short-term study visa if you are coming to the UK to study an English language course which is longer than 6 months but no longer than 11 months.
+You can apply for a Short-term study visa if you’re coming to the UK to study an English language course that’s longer than 6 months but less than 11 months.

-You must have been accepted on an accredited English language course before you apply for a Short-term study visa – you will be asked to prove this in your visa application.
+You must have been accepted onto an accredited English language course before you apply for a Short-term study visa – you’ll be asked to prove this during your application.
+You must also:

-- You must be 16 or over to apply
+- Be aged 16 or over to apply

-- You must obtain this visa before travelling to the UK
+- Obtain your visa before travelling to the UK

-- You must study on the course your visa was granted for
+- Must study on the course your visa was granted for

-- You must leave the UK within 30 days of completing your study and before your visa expires
+- Must leave the UK within 30 days of completing your course

-- You cannot extend this visa or switch to a different visa in the UK
+- Can't extend this visa or switch to a different visa while in the UK

 How to apply for a Short-term study visa

 Before you make your visa application, you must have a Letter of Acceptance from us.
 Find out more (under 'how do I enrol').

 - Apply using the online visa application form on the UKVI website